ghc-proposals/ghc-proposals/proposals/type-applications-in-patterns.rst

 Effect and Interactions
 -----------------------
-By reducing the question of “what should ``@ty`` mean in patterns” to an existing feature, we fill an obvious hole in the syntax in a way that is consistent with existing features: The analogy between type applications and type signatures will hold the same way in terms as it would in types.
+By motivation our answer the question of “what should ``@ty`` mean in patterns” with an existing feature (type signatures in patterns), we fill an obvious hole in the syntax in a way that is consistent with existing features: The analogy between type applications and type signatures will hold the same way in terms as it would in types.

-Furthermore, type application arguments to ``C`` refer to the same parameters in both terms and types (which is not the case for alternative proposals.)
+Furthermore, type application arguments to ``C`` refer to the corresponding parameters in both terms and types (which is not the case for alternative proposals.)

-This proposals allows the binding of existential type variables of constructors, and hence subsumes #96.
+This proposals allows the binding of existential type variables of constructors, and hence subsumes `Proposal #96 <https://github.com/ghc-proposals/ghc-proposals/pull/96>`_.

 Costs and Drawbacks
 -------------------
-Given that we built upon an existing feature, I expect the implementation cost to be less than with other proposals.
+Given that the specification is inspired by an existing feature, I expect the implementation cost to be low; mostly work in the parser.
 I believe that learners will benefit from the homogenousness that this proposals preserves.

 A drawback is that it piggy backs on ``ScopedTypeVariables``, which – to some people – has its warts and unprettiness.
 This is a fair concern that needs to be weighed against the cost of introducing a meaning for type applciations that does